alltheplaces/alltheplaces/docs/WIKIDATA.md

 ```

 Note the Python code fragments generated for you to copy and
-paste as a convenience.
-If the NSI query does not give you what
+paste into your spider as a convenience.
+If the NSI query does
-you want immediately then you may need to dig deeper, perhaps
+not give you what  you want immediately then you may need to
-going directly to the
+dig deeper, perhaps  going directly to the
 [Wikidata search page](https://www.wikidata.org/).

 ### Name Suggestion Index (NSI)